SNIA/Swordfish-basic-web-client/documentation/Swordfish Basic Web Client Dev Guide.md

 -   Via the Swordfish basic web client, based on the navigation property from XML Schema. definitions, links are enabled to click and follow

--   The response model is segregated into 4 entities
+-   The response model is segregated into 4 entities, including:

 1. Object-Object Entity